 - Consideration/Comparison: They are now drilling down solutions to 3 – 5 options for purchase.

 - Purchase: They are ready to make a purchase.
 They are informed and have the capital to move forward.

 - Repurchase/Retention: They are re-evaluating their initial purchase and considering making another purchase.

 Sales Process Activities For The Buying Cycle:

 Most sales professionals will tell you sales at the discovery, consideration and purchase stages matter the most.
 It’s tough to sell to someone when they don’t even know they need the product or care for it.
 Specific activities at each stage can in fact improve sales performance:

-- Awareness: At this stage, a salesperson isn’t supposed to sell.
+- Awareness: At this stage, a salesperson should refrain from selling.
 Your job is to let your prospect know or at least see if they have a need that can impact their business be it a solution that increases revenues or decreases costs.

 - Discovery: At this stage, the buyer may be currently in the market researching solutions.
 The question is are you in the right place so you’re being found and touching those individuals.
 That’s the purpose of advertising, but for salespeople, they’ll have a different and more aggressive selling approach if they know their prospect is that this stage of the funnel.

 - Consideration: The buyer has nailed their options to 3 – 5 solutions that can fit their needs.
 Our job is to make sure we are within that consideration set.